hapax/hapax.github.io/assets/emcc.md

 #### 6. Fixing the bowling ball<a id="sec-6" name="sec-6"></a>

+But this is a little too quick.
+Mass may be conserved *in a frame*, but it need not be invariant *between frames*.
+And we can fix $P'_f$ by increasing the mass.
+Inspired by our results for time dilation and length contraction, we guess that a *rest mass* $m_0$ (measured in the frame it is stationary) increases as $m = \gamma m_0$ in a moving frame.
 We can check to see if this guess is sensible.
 First, note that in the stationary frame of the unexploded bowling ball, the exploded halves have a rest mass less than $M_0$: